tis-lab/reagent-ontology/README.md

 ------------------------

 ### Directory Structure
-The directory structure of files in this ReO archive repository is described below.
+The directory structure and content of this ReO archive repository is described below:

 - `reo/`: ontology files and documents for the full reo ontology.
     - `reo/ontology_files/`: the owl files for the ontology itself